JRC1995/Abstractive-Summarization/README.md

-The attention mechanism is usually implemented to compute an attention score for each of the encoded hidden state in the context of a particular decoder hidden state in each timestep - all to determine which encoded hidden states to attend to for a particular decoder hidden state context.
+The attention mechanism is usually implemented to compute an attention score for each of the encoded hidden state in the context of a particular decoder hidden state in each timestep - all to determine which encoded hidden states to attend to, given the context of a particular decoder hidden state.

 More specifically, I am here implementing local attention as opposed to global attention.

-I already mentioned local attention before.
 Local attention mechanism involves focusing on a subset of encoded hidden states, whereas a gloabl attention mechanism invovles focusing on all the encoded hidden states.

 This is the paper on which this implementation is based on: